schumergrubermax/SmartLottery/README.md

 3. Inside this folder run `npm install -g ethereumjs-testrpc` to install the testrpc client. testrpc is a node.js based Ethereum client, especially useful for testing and development purposes by simulating a full Ethereum client.
 Be patient as installation may take some time.
 4. Run `npm install` to download missing packages for the frontend application.

-Thats it, you are ready to roll!
+That's it, you are ready to roll!

-### Running the testrpc blockchain
+### Running the testrpc

 1. In your `SmartLottery` folder start up testrpc with executing `testrpc` in your terminal
 2. The output will look like this, giving you a simulated ethereum client on your local machine exposed on port 8545 with predefined accounts, that have 100 testethers each.
 Save the mnemonic words somewhere for later.